Strong-Bee/NexPeer/README.md

 # ▶️ Run NexPeer

-Run on a connected device:
+Run the application on a connected device:

 ```bash
 flutter run